 The underground barrel-vaulted tomb was built inside the city walls in the mid-third or second century BC (fig. 10.1).
-[PLACE ILLUSTRATION 10.1 HERE] Inside the funerary chamber was found a sarcophagus containing the remains of a young man about years old together with various jewels, ceramics and metal items used as offerings the prematurely deceased.
-The epitaph engraved on the lid of the sarcophagus us his name: Euephenes son of Exekestos.
-According to a widespread custom in Hellenistic times, the Greek city of Philippi decided to honour the young Euephenes – and his relatives as well (since ashes and bones belonging to other individuals were found in niches in the same chamber) for his family’s outstanding benefactions toward the community, him a public funeral and burial in a public location, in this case on the site where the Greek agora most likely stood.
-Above the tomb was erected a shrine, presumably like a small temple, which was meant to indicate the location of the burial allow worship.
-The deceased was clearly assimilated to a hero and granted cultic honours, as shown by the numerous vases and vessels found on the chamber’s floor which demonstrate that the tomb continued to be accessed and visited long after the burial.
-The fact that Euephenes’ family was of Thasian origin, as suggested by his name, might indicate that his ancestors involved in the foundation of the city in the fourth century BC and that cult related to the commemoration of the early founder (οἰκιστής) of Krenides, even before the city was taken by Philip II and renamed after him.
+[PLACE ILLUSTRATION 10.1 HERE] Inside the funerary chamber was found a sarcophagus containing the remains of a young man who was about fourteen years old, together with various jewels, ceramics, and metal items used as offerings for the prematurely deceased.
+The epitaph engraved on the lid of the sarcophagus gives us his name: Euephenes son of Exekestos.
+According to a widespread custom in Hellenistic times, the Greek city of Philippi had decided with this burial to honour the young Euephenes – and thus his relatives as well (since ashes and bones belonging to other individuals were found in niches in the same chamber).
+In recompense for his family’s outstanding benefactions toward the community, they offered him a public funeral and erected his burial in a public location, in this case on the site where the Greek agora had most likely stood in former times.
+Above the tomb was erected a shrine, which presumably looked like a small temple, which was meant to indicate the location of the burial and allow public worship.
+The deceased was clearly assimilated to a hero and granted cultic honours, as is shown by the numerous vases and vessels found on the chamber’s floor which demonstrate that the tomb continued to be accessed and visited long after the burial.
+The fact that Euephenes’ family was probably of Thasian origin, as is suggested by his name, might indicate that his ancestors were involved in the foundation of the city in the fourth century BC, and that this hero cult was related to the commemoration of the early founder (οἰκιστής) of Krenides, even before the city was taken by Philip II and renamed after him.